-Does your business have a plan?
+If you want to grow your business, it helps to have a plan.
 A plan is the business equivalent of a Sat Nav.
 It’s unlikely you’d leave home without clear directions to get to your destination unless you specifically know the address where you’re headed.

 - Who is your main target audience?

 - What challenges do your prospects face that you solve for them? and